 The first to file generics submits a substantially completed Abbreviated New Drug Application to receive marketing exclusivity for 180 days.
 Let us understand the concept better.

 A generic drug is a pharmaceutical drug that is equivalent to a brand-name product in dosage, strength, route of administration, quality, performance and intended use.
 In most cases, generic products become available after the innovator’s patent expire.

-“First generics” are just what they sound like—the first approval by FDA which permits a manufacturer to market a generic drug product in the United States.
+“First generics” are the first approval by FDA which permits a manufacturer to market a generic drug product in the United States.

 An important section of Hatch-Waxman Act actually encourages generic companies to challenge patents.
 If a generic company is the first to file its Abbreviated New Drug Application (ANDA) with a Paragraph IV certification and prevails in the subsequent lawsuit, that generic company is granted a period of market exclusivity of 180 days.